 4. SEARCH for a Child

 You begin the search for a child, teenager or sibling group when your homestudy is complete.
 Your agency will have children in its care or your worker will search for a child for you by networking with other child placing agencies.
 You can also be active in the search.
 View our waiting children.
 Explore other exchanges' or agencies' photolistings of children.

 When you locate a child who seems like the right match to all parties involved, your worker and the child's worker exchange information.
 Your homestudy is sent.
 If the child's worker is interested in your family, you may then receive the child’s profile.
 This step of the process may take some time and calls for both patience and persistence.

 6. LEARN that You Have Been Selected for a Child

 You and several other families may be considered at the same time.
-The child's worker makes the final decision on which family can best meet the child's needs.
+Each state is different with their family selection process.
+In most states the child's adoption team makes the final decision on which family can best meet the child's needs.
 When you are selected, more confidential information is shared, so that you can be sure this is the child for you.
 If the child's parental rights are not legally terminated, it will be done at this time.

 7. MEET and VISIT with the Child

 The first meeting with the child is followed by several visits over a few weeks or months.
 If the child lives in another state, the child's agency will work with you to arrange for at least one or two visits.
 Paperwork, such as the Interstate Compact or adoption assistance agreement, is completed.
 You are getting ready to add a new child to your life.